govuk-one-login/central-sre-security-hub-cfn/service_catalog_portfolios/encryption/kms/README.md

 # KMS Key CloudFormation Template

-This KMS Key Cloudformation template specifies a KMS key in AWS Key Management Service.
+This KMS Key Cloudformation template creates a KMS key in AWS Key Management Service.
 You can use this resource to create symmetric encryption KMS keys, asymmetric KMS keys for encryption or signing, and symmetric HMAC KMS keys.

 Template conforms to AWS Security best practices:
   - Automatic key rotation is enabled for each key and matches to the key ID of the customer created AWS KMS key.